-Regular visits to a hygienist.
+Regular visits to a oral health therapist.
 Our goal at St Albans Dental Centre is to maintain your healthy smile and to do this it is necessary to not only care for teeth but also maintain the gums.

-It is the role of a hygienist to help you with this.
-Hygienists are health professionals who have graduated from an accredited school of dental hygiene, and through clinical services, patient education and evaluation seek to prevent oral disease, provide treatment for existing disease and assist people in maintaining an optimum level of oral health.
+It is the role of a oral health therapist to help you with this.
+Oral health therapists are health professionals who have graduated from an accredited school of dental hygiene, and through clinical services, patient education and evaluation seek to prevent oral disease, provide treatment for existing disease and assist people in maintaining an optimum level of oral health.

 - To evaluate and assess gingival (gums) supporting structures and teeth.